In Europe and the US, COVID-19 reduced life expectancy more than World War II

 Decreases in life expectancy of more than a year were recorded in 11 countries for men and eight for women.

-According to the authors, this situation happened because the number of deaths among people over 60 increased, and the overall death rate due to the pandemic also affected.
+According to the authors, this situation occurred because the number of deaths among people over 60 increased, and the overall mortality rate due to the pandemic also affected.

-Since the start of the pandemic in the spring of 2020, more than 4.7 million people have died from coronavirus worldwide, according to the World Health Organization.
+According to the World Health Organization, since the start of the pandemic in the spring of 2020, more than 4.7 million people have died from coronavirus in the world.

 Read more: